hitendrapal-gemini/copilot_demo_todo_app/doc/advance-prompting/5-multimodel.md

     - Update style.css to style the priority labels and make them stand out."*

+#### ❌ Bad Prompt Examples
+- "Make the UI look better."

+#### ✅ Good Prompt Examples
+- "Update the dashboard.html and style.css to make the task list more visually appealing.
+Add a hover effect to each task item and improve the color scheme."

+#### Demo (on `module-5-prompting` branch)
+- **Task:** Improve UI.
+- **Prompt:**
+  *"Update dashboard.html and style.css to add a hover effect to each task item and use a modern color palette."*

 #### Reflective Questions
 - How does including both code and UI context help Copilot?
 - What if you only update one file?